 Lichens are made up of fungi and algae living in symbiosis.
 They have been used for dyes for thousands of years.
-They have been especially valued for dyeing purple by steeping the lichen in urine/ammonia.
-Only a few of thousands of species of lichen yields purple.
+They have been especially valued for dyeing purple by steeping the lichen in urine/ammonia which creates a dye compound called 'Orchil'.